priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - name: "Kalyani Tiffin Room"
         location: "Kalyani Tiffin room, Kalyani Nagar Pune"
         comment: "Good south Indian breakfast with filter coffee"
     additional_considerations: "We were 2 Adults and 2 kids in the room (both of them <12 years old) at Taj Vivanta.
 Extra bed costed approx INR 1000 plus GST.
 It is worth knowing that price of extra mattress vs extra bed in the room can differ.
-Extra mattress is more value for money and also leaves more space to move around"
+Extra mattress is more value for money and also leaves more space to move around.
+Additionally there are car wash places in Hinjewadi/Wakad if you are looking for one"

   - day: 3 & 4
     title: "Rain Songs and Quiet Days in Mumbai"